 It was a long-standing Wisconsin tradition.
 Every Friday afternoon during the summer, families packed up their cars, jammed the kids into the backseat, and left their southeastern Wisconsin homes behind, heading out of the city to private cottages and small fishing resorts to spend time on blue, spring-fed Wisconsin lakes.

 This tradition was enabled by good-paying union jobs when the southeastern Wisconsin was a regional manufacturing center.
 With succeeding generations, the cottages became more upscale, and Pabst and Schlitz and swarms of shrieking kids were replaced by middle-aged wine-tasting parties.

-The lakes were never all that clear; all those reeds coming up from the bottom were a good place for fish to hide.
-But now, in some areas, the reeds have begun to take over, turning lakes into marshes.
-And beaches are expanding until lakes are nothing but puddles.
+The lakes were never all that clear, but all those reeds coming up from the bottom were a good place for fish to hide.
+And now, in some areas, the reeds have begun to take over, turning lakes into marshes.
+Beaches are expanding until lakes are nothing but puddles.

 This is the story in the part of Wisconsin known as the Central Sands, a six-county area where lakes and streams are literally disappearing.

 Nowhere are the consequences of the Republican party’s near-demented passion for deregulation more evident.
 Nowhere is it more evident what deregulation really means: the big money wins, and the rights of the individual taxpayer are ignored, simply waved away.

 A responsible state government would be concerned about the lake-water draw-down in the Sand Counties.
 Because this is not a natural process.
 It’s the result of massive wells – wells with a capacity of 100,000 gallons per day – drilled deep into the aquifers to irrigate large farming operations.